jrapala/cyber-webring/README.md

 ### ✅ You *can*:
 - Use HTML, CSS, and vanilla JavaScript
-- Add one `index.html` in your own folder
 - Include small, purposeful images (profile photos, illustrations, etc.)
 - Link to external media (YouTube, Giphy, etc.)
-- Get weird, get personal, get creative

 ### 🚫 You *cannot*:
 - Use React, Vue, Svelte, or any framework